Canertasan/recipes/README.md

 # Run project
 - rails s

-Project will run on http://localhost:3000/ "this is hello ruby" (dummy)
+- Project will run on http://localhost:3000/ "this is hello ruby" (dummy)

-you should go http://localhost:3000/recipes for index
+- You should go http://localhost:3000/recipes for index

-You can check there!
+# Gems, i added
+- http
+- rspec-rails (still in progress, didnt finish tests yet)
+- byebug (*binding.pry*)
+- awesome_print